 The benefits of high EQ Leaders

-Greater Adaptability and Innovation
+Greater adaptability and innovation

 Emotionally intelligent leaders can adapt to change with resilience and inspire creative problem-solving allowing leaders to harness emotions constructively, which can lead to innovative solutions and a more agile team.

 Employees are more likely to stay with a leader who values and understands their emotional needs.
 High EQ helps leaders build trust and loyalty, leading to higher retention rates and increased engagement.
+Studies have found emotionally intelligent individuals have greater job satisfaction and find more opportunities for advancement (Wong & Law, 2002).

 The Four Dimensions of Emotional Intelligence